akheron/jansson/doc/gettingstarted.rst

    make html

 and point your browser to ``doc/_build/html/index.html``.
+Sphinx_ 1.0
-Sphinx_ is required to generate the documentation.
+or newer is required to generate the documentation.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Sphinx: http://sphinx.pocoo.org/

-Compiling Programs That Use Jansson
+Compiling Programs that Use Jansson
 ===================================

 Jansson involves one C header file, :file:`jansson.h`, so it's enough